Welcome to our website

 The Whitewater is a truly beautiful chalk stream any time of year, and flows through stunning countryside and farmland.
 With its many pools, bends and glides, plus an extensive variety of natural water plants and weed types- you will find yourself completely undisturbed by dog-walkers, pram-pushers and joggers.
 Heaven!

 The Whitewater is known to hold chub, trout, dace, roach, perch, even bream, and of course pike.
-No carp or crayfish have been reported.
-Barbel are present but elusive.
-A modest re-stocking of brown trout takes place every year, largely for the fly-fishing enthusiasts.
+Barbel are present but elusive (Aren't they always?).
+A modest re-stocking of brown trout takes place every year, largely for the club's fly-fishing enthusiasts.
 Unlike the river Blackwater, the Whitewater does not seem prone to periodic episodes of pollution, probably because it runs largely through farmland used for grazing.

 We welcome you to our new web-site and hope you will enjoy some of your happiest and most enjoyable fishing adventures as one of our valued members.